pangyeeshen23/LoanAmortizationSchedule/README.md

 2. Input Prevention
    For input number, symbols and characters like -,+,e,E can be keyed in the input.
    So i added a checker to check the keyed in character to prevent symbols and characters that had been listed

-### **Problems**
-Some scenarios does not product a 0 remaining amount on the last month's payment like

-Input :
-Loan Amount : 74451819
-Annual Interest Rate : 47
-Loan Term : 40
-Initial Date of Loan : 10/09/2024

-Remaining Amount : 603671.86